 FACE 2 - Resilience

 ian v. studios 2016 - All Rights Reserved ®

 OneEyeland - 2017

 Behance – Wacom Gallery

-The process for making this portrait began by a simple idea : A NEW PORTRAIT.
-I got in contact with Arnold Rossa about creating an expression that is new and different yet identical to my FACE Series.
+The process for making this portrait began by a simple idea : a new portrait.
+I got in contact with Arnold Rossa about creating an expression that is new and different yet identical to my FACE series.
 We did a full on photo-shoot, different poses, looks, and lighting.
-Using Adobe Bridge, and Adobe Photoshop I was able to compress numerous images for a high def. self portrait image.
+Using Adobe Bridge, and Adobe Photoshop I was able to compress numerous images for a self portrait image.
 Using Adobe Photoshop for creating my paint brushes and digital retouching and art, Adobe Illustrator for my shapes, and Adobe Bridge for color correction from Raw files.

 Creating my own brushes in Adobe Photoshop and using them as my foundation for shape and texture.
 The look is a bit fake but also very surreal and imaginary, yet applies to real world.
 It allows me to create an artistic mask, and relate to my personal branding project.